Drewgerber21/Slots/README.md

-# Command Line Slots
+# Musical Scales Command Line Slots

 This purpose of this project is to create a working slot machine that can be played from the command line using c++.
+The win condition for these slots would be when the three randoom notes that are selected make a chord.
+This could be any three note chord, the more complex the chord, the higher the value.
+For example: major and minor chords are worth different amounts of points, different inversions could be worth different amounts of points, and the different root notes will be worth different amounts of points.

 # Goals